Skip to content

 The Conflict Threshold

-The invisible line that, once crossed, moves a situation from a verbal disagreement to a physical confrontation.
+The invisible line between verbal disagreement and physical confrontation.

 (Definition Only)